vtjc2002/github-copilot-adoption-challenge-leaderboard/DEPLOYMENT.md

 **Option 1: Add Selected Challenges (Recommended)**

-1. Review the challenge script at `src/challenges/insert.sql`
+1. Review the challenge script at [challenges markdown folder](./src/challenges-markdown/)
-2. Identify 5-10 challenges that match your available features
+2. DELETE the challenge markdown file that you do NOT want to add. (don't worry, you can always undo file deletion via git)
-3. Copy only those INSERT statements
+3. Run the follow python script ```code ./src/challenges-util/generate_sql_inserts.py``` to generate INSERT statements for only the remaining challenges.
-4. Execute them in Query Editor as shown in the scoring system setup
+4. Copy [src/challenges-util/challenges-insert.sql](./src/challenges-util/challenges-insert.sql) and execute them in Query Editor as shown in the scoring system setup

 **Option 2: Add All Challenges (Requires Review)**